snowplow-archive/snowplow.github.com/_posts/2017-01-17-dotnet-tracker-1.0.0-released-as-netstandard-library.md

 If you're writing a desktop or server-side application - you can still use the PCL.
 One of the platforms our PCL targets is .NET 4.6.1.
 If you're using a platform that isn't supported by our PCL extension - you can still use the .NETStandard core, and set up your own events - the platform extensions are just a curated collection of platform specific features we can provide to you for free.

-So - the headline is if you're writing for a desktop or Xamarin app, you should use our Snowplow.Tracker.PlatformExtensions package.
-If you can't use this because you're targeting an unusual platform, you can still use the Snowplow.Tracker package (Which is .NETStandard 1.4 and supported by <these platforms> *link here*.
+So - the headline is if you're writing for a desktop or Xamarin app, you should use our `Snowplow.Tracker.PlatformExtensions` package.
+If you can't use this because you're targeting an unusual platform, you can still use the `Snowplow.Tracker` package (which is .NETStandard 1.4 and supported by [these platforms][netstandard-version-matrix].

 <h2 id="use">3.
 Using the .NET Tracker</h2>